|

 mummies, a jasper sculpture of the Virgin Mary, ancient tombstones,

-At the entrance of the museum is a stone engraved with Gothic lettering,
+At the entrance of the museum is a stone engraved with gothic lettering,

 informing visitors that Pope Clement VII granted 40 days of indulgence to

-"any faithful Christian" who visits this church.
+"any faithful Christian" that visits this church.

 Get reduced admission to Carmo Church and ride Lisbon's metro, buses, and trams for FREE with the Lisboa Card.